calimero-network/calimero-sdk-js/README.md

 - `@State` classes define persistent data.
 Fields can be primitive values, CRDT collections, or other serializable classes.
 - `@Logic(StateClass)` binds runtime methods to the state instance.
 Methods are exposed as public contract entry points.
 - `@Init` marks a static method that constructs the first state snapshot.

+#### Initializing State Safely

+- Prefer **inline field initialization** (`files = createUnorderedMap()`) over constructors.
+The runtime reinstantiates your state class on every call and rehydrates persisted fields; constructors that allocate CRDTs each time trigger duplicate IDs and wasted deltas.
+- Keep constructors free of side effects and logging.
+Use helper factories from `@calimero/sdk` (`createUnorderedMap`, `createCounter`, etc.) to maintain consistent defaults and metadata.

+#### Marking Non-Mutating Methods

+- Decorate read-only entry points with `@View()`.
+Views run inside the same QuickJS sandbox but the dispatcher skips `StateManager.save` and `flushDelta`, so no storage delta is emitted.
+- Forgetting `@View()` means the runtime will persist the state snapshot even when nothing has changed; this produces needless DAG nodes and extra gossip traffic.
+As a rule of thumb, any method that does not mutate `this` should be a view.

 ### Decorators & Metadata